Mongolian Revolution of 1911: Declaration of independence

-Establishment of the Provisional Government
+Establishment of the government

 Buoyed by the Khutuktu's support and by the impending collapse of the Qing dynasty, the Provisional Government of Khalkha was formed, headed by some prominent Khalkha nobles.
 On November 28, the government ordered all four provinces (aimag) of Khalkha to mobilize a thousand soldiers each.
 Almost immediately 500 men from the neighboring khoshuuns had gathered in Urga.
 Two days later, Sando received a letter, signed in the name of the nobles and lamas of Khalkha, stating that they had heard of a secessionist movement in China, and that Chinese troops of the "revolutionary party" were preparing to march on Urga from Inner Mongolia.
 The letter went on to state that, in view of the benefit obtained by the Khalkhas from the Qing in the past, the Khutuktu had ordered the mobilization of 4000 troops to advance on Beijing to defend the Emperor.
 Sando was asked to provide these men with provisions and arms.
 He was given three hours to reply.
 No reply came.
 Abandoning this thin deception, a delegation of nobles and lamas visited the amban's office, and informed him of their decision to declare independence and to install the Khutuktu as emperor.
 Sando pleaded with the delegation.
 He admitted that what had come to pass was the result of his own folly, and he promised to recommend full autonomy for Mongolia, but not independence.
 The delegation curtly replied that it had come simply to deliver a message, not to debate it.
 Sando was ordered to leave the country within 24 hours.

 There was little Sando could do.
 He had only 150 troops, who in any event were in a refractory mood because of arrears in back pay.
 On the following day, his soldiers were disarmed by Mongolian militiamen, as well as Russian Cossacks of the consular convoy under command of Grigory Semyonov, future Ataman.
 Sando and his staff moved into the compound of the Russian consulate for their own safety.

 On 30 November 1911 the Mongols established Temporary Government of Khalkha.
 On December 1, the Provisional Government of Khalkha issued a general proclamation announcing the end of Qing rule and the establishment of a theocracy under the Jebtsundamba Khutuktu.